JAORMX/deet.blog/content/posts/day-10-trying-to-change-deet-s-schedule.md

 * Deet was having a great time in the park.
 * She approaches us when we were outdoors!
 * She follows the "come here" command every now and then - a great start!
-* Deet is very calm when she sees other dogs, humans, birds etc. at the park.
+* Deet is very calm when she sees other dogs, humans, birds, etc. at the park.
 * She walked much better in the leash.
 * First poop outside!!!!
 * We brushed her and she really enjoyed it :)

 ***

 Deet's schedule has been a little problematic so far, and our next big goal is to try to change it.
-We talked with our contact person from Kulkurit and created a plan: we try different treats and try to find her top 1 (chicken works, but not in every case) and then try to get her out little earlier every day.
+We talked with our contact person from Kulkurit and created a plan: we try different treats and try to find her top 1 (chicken works, but not in every case) and then try to get her out a little earlier every day.

 This morning she seemed to be more awake than before.
 We were able to get her out from the crate by introducing meatballs to her.
-But after a little while she went back to the crate.
-It's ok, it was a good start and in the end we all took a nap :D
+But after a little while, she went back to the crate.
+It's ok, it was a good start and in the end, we all took a nap :D

 Other than that, the evening went like usual: Deet wakes up in the evening and it always takes time to get her out of the crate so that we would be able to go out.
 This time it also took more time because we changed the harness.